OpenMath/OpenMath.github.io/development/index.md

 ---

 Various parts of OpenMath are currently under development by members of the [OpenMath Society](./society/).
-Most of the development is organized publicakly via our [GitHub Group](https://github.com/OpenMath), where some notable repositories are:
+Most of the development is organized publicly via our [GitHub Group](https://github.com/OpenMath), where some notable repositories are:

 * [OpenMath Standard](http://github.com/OpenMath/OMSTD)